Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Decay estimate for the cumulants

+$ $ We shall now prove the bound provided in Theorem~\ref{cumulant-thm1*}.
 In the previous section, we considered a nested partition $\gl \hookrightarrow \gr\hookrightarrow \gs$ (with $|\gs|=1$) of the set $\{1^*,\dots, n^*\}$.
 We fixed the velocities $V_n^*$ as well as the collision parameters of the pseudo-trajectories~$(m,a,T_m, V_m, \Omega_m)$.
 We then exhibited $n-1$ ``independent" conditions on the positions~$X_n^*$ for the pseudo-trajectories to be compatible with the partitions~$\lambda, \rho$.
 Now we shall conclude the proof of Theorem~\ref{cumulant-thm1*}, by integrating successively on all the available parameters.
 The order of integration is pictured in Figure~\ref{fig: orderofintegration}.

 For the proof of the first two statements in Theorem \ref{cumulant-thm1*}, we start by controlling the weight, simply using the bounds

 Then we use that nothing depends on the root coordinates of the jungles $x^*_{\gr_1},\dots, x^*_{\gr_{r-1}}$ inside the integrand in \eqref{recalldefcum}, except the initial datum $f^{\e 0}_{\{1,\dots,r\}}$.
 Therefore by Fubini and according to Proposition~\ref{prop:ID},